A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Introduction

-With regard to the strategic measures approach, for classical stochastic control problems such measures were defined (see \cite{schal1975dynamic}, \cite{piunovskii1998controlled}, \cite{dynkin1979controlled} and \cite{feinberg1996measurability}) as the set of probability measures induced on the product spaces of the state and action pairs by measurable control policies: Given an initial distribution on the state, and a policy, one can uniquely define a probability measure on the product space.
-Certain measurability, compactness and convexity properties of strategic measures for single decision maker problems were studied in \cite{dynkin1979controlled,piunovskii1998controlled,feinberg1996measurability,blackwell1976stochastic}.
-In \cite{YukselSaldiSICON17} strategic measures for decentralized stochastic control were introduced and many of their properties were studied.
+In \cite{YukselSaldiSICON17} strategic measures for decentralized stochastic control were introduced and many of their properties were established.
 For decentralized stochastic control problems, considering the set of strategic measures and compactification or convexification of these sets of measures through introducing private or common randomness allow for placing a useful topology, that of weak convergence of probability measures, on the strategy spaces.
 Combined with a compactness condition, this allowed for establishing the existence of optimal team policies in \cite{YukselSaldiSICON17}, where compactness, convexity and Borel measurability properties were established, which will be utilized later in the paper.
 It was shown in particular that, strategic measures for decentralized stochastic control can behave drastically different when compared with classical stochastic control problems.
 In addition to \cite{YukselSaldiSICON17}, in \cite{gupta2014existence} existence of optimal policies for static and a class of sequential dynamic teams have been studied, where conditions on the weak compactness of the sets of strategic measures were established.
+We provide a literature review on existence results in Section \ref{exis}.